-- Add in the lemon or lime juice with the mango and sugar.
-Using short pulses, blend the mango mixture with an immersion blender (or food processor/blender), making sure to move the blender around the container to blend evenly.
-You can either leave the mixture slightly chunky (my preference), or blend it completely smooth.
+- Blend the mango mixture with an immersion blender (or food processor/blender).
+You can leave the mixture slightly chunky or blend it completely smooth.

 Regarding how much sugar to add: The amount of sugar suggested here is a guideline only, as there is no "correct" amount of sugar to add.
 What will taste good to you is dependent not only on the ripeness of your mango, but also your personal tastes.
 You can even add less than what is called for in the recipe if you want a less sweet, more "natural" tasting popsicle.
 If you aren't sure how much sugar to add, start with the lesser amount of sugar.
 You can always stir in a bit more after the mango is blended if needed.

-Keywords: mango popsicles, popsicles, mango popsicle recipe
+Keywords: mango popsicles, mango pops